Types Of Banking Frauds

 Identity Theft

-When someone steals and uses your personal information like name, Social Insurance Number, credit card number, or some other personal identifying information for their use without your knowledge or consent, they've stolen your identity.
+When someone steals and uses your personal information like name, Social Insurance Number, or some other personal identifying information for their use without your knowledge or consent, they've stolen your identity.

 Tips to protect yourself from Identity theft